FusionAuth/fusionauth-site/site/_posts/2019-10-01-implementing-fusionauth-python.md

 ## Creating an Application

 Once you've completed installation and first time configuration, we will want to create a new Application for our Python projects.
 In FusionAuth, the concept of an Application is anything that you can log into.
 If you've navigated away from the prompts in the Dashboard, go to "**Applications**" in the UI.

 There will be an application that has already been created named *FusionAuth* by default and has very few customizable settings relative to our other applications.
 This is the FusionAuth administration application that you are currently logged into.

-{% include _image.liquid src="/assets/img/blogs/2021-edit-application.png" alt="Edit Application Screen" class="
+{% include _image.liquid src="/assets/img/blogs/implementing-fusionauth-python/edit-application.png" alt="Edit Application Screen" class="
 img-fluid full mt-2 mb-4" figure=false %}

 If you click the edit icon on the "FusionAuth" application, you can see this application only has the option to toggle JWT on or off, or set Access and Id tokens to populate a lambda.
-For now, we will leave this as it is and hit "**Save**" .
+For now, we will leave this as it is and hit "**Save**"
+.

 {% include _image.liquid src="/assets/img/blogs/save-icon.png" alt="Save" class="img-fluid mb-4 mx-auto d-block"
 figure=false %}

 We want to create a separate app for our Python application to utilize, so let's go ahead and do that now.
 Select the green plus sign at the top right of the page to "**Add**" an App.

 {% include _image.liquid src="/assets/img/blogs/add-button.png" alt="Add" class="img-fluid mt-2 mb-4 mx-auto d-block"
 figure=false %}

 You should come to a page that looks like this:

-{% include _image.liquid src="/assets/img/blogs/2021-add-application.png" alt="Add Application Screen" class="img-fluid
+{% include _image.liquid src="/assets/img/blogs/implementing-fusionauth-python/add-application.png" alt="Add Application Screen" class="img-fluid
 full mb-4" figure=false %}

 Give your application a name.
 We will call ours *pythonapp*.
 The name is just for us to recognize our app in the FusionAuth UI and is for display purposes only.
 An Application Id will be specified automatically on "**Save**".

 At this point, you can explore the many application settings FusionAuth has to offer as there are lots more options than the FusionAuth default application.
 We will not need to change or add anything else to the app at this time.
 When you're ready, hit "**Save**".

 {% include _image.liquid src="/assets/img/blogs/save-icon.png" alt="Save" class="img-fluid mb-4 mt-2 mx-auto d-block"
 figure=false %}

 Once the Application is saved, FusionAuth assigns an Application Id.
-In this example, our Application Id is * 595795e0-6766-43b0-8508-aba15aa44e61*.
+In this example, our Application Id is *595795e0-6766-43b0-8508-aba15aa44e61*.

-{% include _image.liquid src="/assets/img/blogs/2021-applications.png" alt="Applications Screen" class="img-fluid full
+{% include _image.liquid src="/assets/img/blogs/implementing-fusionauth-python/applications.png" alt="Applications Screen" class="img-fluid full
 mb-4" figure=false %}

 We are now ready to create an API Key!

 ## Creating an API Key

 Next let's set up an API Key.
 It's fast and only takes a moment.
 Navigate to "**Settings**" in the dashboard and then click on "API Keys".
 Then select the green plus sign at the top right area of the page to "**Add**" a new API Key.

 {% include _image.liquid src="/assets/img/blogs/add-button.png" alt="Add" class="img-fluid mb-4 mt-2 mx-auto d-block"
 figure=false %}

 A new API key will be automatically populated.
-Since we will want to make this API Key a "Superuser" we will leave the " Endpoints" untoggled.
+Since we will want to make this API Key a "Superuser" we will leave the "Endpoints" untoggled.
 This means that our API should be good for all "Get," "Post," "Put," and "Delete," actions we specify with our app.
 You can optionally give this API Key a description, then hit "**Save**".

 {% include _image.liquid src="/assets/img/blogs/save-icon.png" alt="Save" class="img-fluid mb-4 mt-2 mx-auto d-block"
 figure=false %}

 ## Adding a User

 Next, we'll need a test user registered with FusionAuth.
 Go to "**Users**" in the dashboard.
 Click on the green plus sign button at the top right of the page to "**Add user**".

 {% include _image.liquid src="/assets/img/blogs/add-user-button.png" alt="Add user" class="img-fluid mb-4 mt-2 mx-auto
 d-block" figure=false %}

 Our user's Username and Password are the same for this example.
 Select any Tenant for this user and fill out as many details as you would like.
 For now, since we are using a dummy email account, we will deselect the "**Send email to setup password**" toggle switch.

-{% include _image.liquid src="/assets/img/blogs/2021-add-user-ui.png" alt="Add User Screen" class="img-fluid full mb-4"
+{% include _image.liquid src="/assets/img/blogs/implementing-fusionauth-python/add-user-ui.png" alt="Add User Screen" class="img-fluid full mb-4"
 figure=false %}

 We will be using this Username, `terry@example.com` in our test code.
 When finished, select "**Save**".

 ## Register the User to our Application

 At this point, we will go ahead and register our test user with the application *pythonapp* we created for this project.
 This is an optional step to the process, but demonstrates how to grant a user access and user roles to applications we create in FusionAuth.

 In the User's menu, beside our test user, select the "**Manage**" icon.